 Quick note on maintenance, because this is where people destroy expensive Gore-Tex gear.
 A lot of riders never wash their technical jacket, worried that water and detergent will damage the membrane.
 The opposite is true.
 Dirt, road grime, and dried sweat clog the membrane pores over time, kill the breathability, and make the jacket wet out in places it shouldn’t.

-Here’s the routine I run twice a season:
+Here’s the routine to run twice a season:

 Final Verdict

 Disclosure: Some of the links in this article are affiliate links.
-If you buy gear through them, we may earn a small commission at no extra cost to you.
-It helps fund the road trips that make these independent reviews possible — we test all gear ourselves before we recommend it.
+If you buy gear through them, we may earn a small commission at no extra cost to you, and it never changes a recommendation.
+Every pick here is chosen from detailed research and the consensus of everyday owners — not sponsored placements.

 Frequently Asked Questions